Dasor/Vulnhub-Writeups/writeups/bellatrix.md

 www-data@bellatrix:/var/www/html$
 ```

-We have a directoty called secrets in base64 and inside we have the password hash of the user lestrange and a dictionary.
+We have a directory called secrets in base64 and inside we have the password hash of the user lestrange and a dictionary.

 ```shell
 secretswww-data@bellatrix:/var/www/html$ cd c2VjcmV0cw\=\=/